 - Right side assembly.

 - Boards across the top to to make the main working surface.
+Top boards should allow for an overhang, so camps can be used on future projects.

 - Screw everything together.
 Used at least two screws at each connection/joint to ensure some sort of strength.